Restorative Dentistry – Lenox Hill, NY

 These materials offer a cosmetic solution that doesn’t lead to additional enamel wear and allows patients with metal allergies to be safely treated.
 While zirconia cannot be shaded to match teeth as closely as porcelain or ceramic, this may still be a viable option for front teeth depending on how closely we can match the coloring.

-Dental crowns are recommended to treat a number of oral health concerns including tooth decay or damage that effects more than half of the tooth, to protect root canal treated teeth, attached to healthy teeth to support a fixed bridge, and connected to a dental implant for single tooth replacement.
+Dental crowns are recommended to treat a number of oral health concerns including tooth decay or damage that affects more than half of the tooth, to protect root canal treated teeth, attached to healthy teeth to support a fixed bridge, and connected to a dental implant for single tooth replacement.
 Whatever the reason for dental crown restoration or material selected, our skilled dentist and team offer effective, comfortable restoration.

 Those patients with less severe damage may need a filling.
-Fillings were traditionally crafted from metal amalgam, but in recent years, many practices have moved away from this material due to its unappealing appearance and potential for future failure.
+Fillings were traditionally crafted from metal amalgam, but in recent years, many dental offices have moved away from this material due to its unappealing appearance and potential for future failure.
 Instead, most dental practitioners now use composite resin, tooth colored fillings.
-This filling material not only more closely matches the natural coloring of teeth, but as it is applied directly to the damage tooth, it also aligns with the natural structure of teeth filling in even small pits and cracks.
+This filling material not only more closely matches the natural coloring of teeth, but as it is applied directly to the damaged tooth, it also aligns with the natural structure of teeth filling in even small pits and cracks.

-CEREC® Same Day Crowns
+CEREC® Same Day Dental Crowns

-Traditionally, patients in need of dental crown, bridge, inlay, or onlay restorations needed to plan for at least two trips to our office that could occur weeks or even months apart.
+Traditionally, patients in need of dental crown, bridge, inlay, or onlay restorations needed to plan for at least two trips to our dental office that could occur weeks or even months apart.
 During the initial visit, we prepared the damaged tooth, captured impressions used by our lab to craft a custom crown, and placed a temporary restoration to protect the prepared tooth.
 Once the final restoration was received from the lab, patients returned to exchange the temporary for the custom restoration.
-At our dental practice conveniently located two blocks from Central Park, we are pleased to offer one visit dental restorations using the state of the art CEREC® system.
-CEREC® allows us to prepare the tooth, capture more precise digital impressions , craft a restoration, and place the treatment solution in just one appointment.
+At our dental office conveniently located two blocks from Central Park, we are pleased to offer one visit dental restorations using the state of the art CEREC® system.
+CEREC® allows us to prepare the tooth, capture more precise digital impressions, craft a restoration, and place the treatment solution in just one appointment.

 Root Canal Therapy